Which are the best PEMF Machines?

 Missing a week or two when you’re traveling may be inevitable (if you don’t take it with you).
 But while just two days a week also has some value, it won’t lead to the kind of systemic change and protection that you ought to expect.

 Again this can vary wildly.
-Some of the online shops make a big deal of whether there’s a right of return, but this is mostly just a deceptive marketing ploy that ignores basic consumer protections and gives them a way to promote what are sometimes the most shoddy products on the market.
+Some of the online shops make a big deal of touting their right of return, but this is mostly just deceptive marketing that ignores basic consumer protections and helps them promote what are often some of the most shoddy products on the market.

 Far more important, in our experience, is how a manufacturer handles all client requests, including justified requests for return and repairs under warranty.
 Equally important is whether it tries to make out-of-warranty repairs and replacements as easy and affordable for the customer as possible.
 Those promoting right of return are often unhelpful on all counts.

 Much comes down to the manufacturer’s history and track record, the reliability of its electronics and software, the efficiency of its warehousing and shipping systems, and the company’s ethos and work culture.
-We’ve been really blessed with our own manufacturer experience but we’ve heard some horror stories regarding smaller manufacturers, and fairly negative comments on even some long-established companies.
+We’ve been really blessed with our own manufacturer but we’ve heard various horror stories about smaller manufacturers, and negative comments on even some long-established companies.

 Finally, how long will they be in business?
 Liquidated companies do not honor warranties.
-And current regulatory issues and market conditions imply that only the most successful and well-organised manufacturers will survive the 2020’s.
-Those offering high-intensity PEMF machines to home users are likely to be especially vulnerable.
+And current regulatory issues and market conditions imply that only the most successful and well-organised PEMF manufacturers will survive the 2020’s.
+Those offering non-compliant high-intensity machines to home users are likely to be especially vulnerable.

 We spotted another ploy in early 2023.
-While checking out a “new” PEMF device, it looked strangely similar to an Austrian machine that appeared almost 20 years ago.
+While checking out a “new” PEMF device, it looked strangely similar to an Austrian machine we bought at least 15 years ago.
+We dug it out of a cupboard and sure enough, they were virtually identical.
 With massively out-of-date technology, materials and construction, the “new” product had acquired a new brand name and logo, and a slick, new website which states that: “A team of talented engineers envisioned and designed a whole new energy system.”
-Identical to the 20-year old system (we have one here), it’s now offered as a premium PEMF machine at almost $6,000 (which is several thousand pounds / dollars above what we think it’s actually worth).
+Identical to the 20-year old system, it’s now offered as a premium PEMF machine at almost $6,000 (which is several thousand pounds / dollars above what we think it’s actually worth).

 One of today’s loudest and most prominent advocates for high intensity devices was 10 years ago telling the world that our low-intensity machines were by far the best.
 What changed?
 Not the underlying technology.
-The only explanation we could come up with was his shifting commercial affiliations — necessity is the mother of invention.
+The only explanation we could come up with was his shifting commercial affiliations — necessity (and the profit motive) is the mother of invention.

 It doesn’t have to be like this.
 There are various well-respected, well-manufactured systems sold by companies that don’t try to convince you that they’re something different from what they really are.